kohack/kohack.github.io/pages/docs.md

 # Hack Kohack

 Kohack is a blogging website built on top of [Jekyll](https://jekyllrb.com/), a static website generator.
-This means contents can be written in simple [Markdown](https://en.wikipedia.org/wiki/Markdown) format, and Jekyll will automatically transform them into a static website.
+You write your contents in simple [Markdown](https://en.wikipedia.org/wiki/Markdown) format, and Jekyll will automatically transform them into a static website.